 Elmwood Park Zoo - Philadelphia and the Countryside

-Celebrating more than 90 years as Montgomery County’s premier destination for animal lovers of all ages, the Elmwood Park Zoo features over 300 animals native to North and South America.
+Elmwood Park Zoo was established in 1924 when a local farmer transferred 16 acres and a small menagerie to the Borough of Norristown.
+Today, the zoo is owned and operated by the Norristown Zoological Society, a non-profit organization whose mission is to foster an appreciation for wildlife and the environment that will inspire active participation in conservation.
 Through its programs, special events, day camps, and “Zoo Snooze” camp outs, the zoo aims to foster an appreciation for wildlife that inspires active participation in conservation.
 This summer the zoo will complete construction on "Majestic Predators", a new series of Jaguar exhibits.

 Erie Zoo and Botanical Gardens - Pennsylvania’s Great Lakes Region